SurubariuRazvan/GradingApp/README.md

 # GradingApp

-An app that gives teachers the option to give grades to students and to generate reports based on the given grades.
+An app that gives teachers the option to give grades to students and generate reports based on the given grades.

 The app has 3 clerance levels:
   <ul>